YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 ===================
 Discouraged Workers is an episode that takes the korean trend **"The end of the end drama"**.
 Parable of youth's darkside and Ga-Yeon's gloomy everyday.

+*Ga-Yeon was hospital coordinator and she fell in love with doctor.
+But doctors have a wife, their love is a scandal.
+The hospital director knew it and be dismissed her.
+She was looking for another job, but the mental anxiety and walls of reality did not get a job for a year.
+In the end she gave up.

+When is last spring 2013, She was an socially withdrawaler(hikikomori).
+And her first love Yun-Woo with her younger sister Hye-Na is visit her.

+Parable of youth's darkside and Ga-Yeon's gloomy everyday.

+Discouraged Workers*

 Description
 ===================